ruhan-wankhede/AI-image-captioner-instagram-agent/README.md

    * Upload one directly.
    * Edit a caption manually.
-   * Regenerate based on custom feedback.
+   * Regenerate captions based on custom feedback.
 4. The selected caption + image is uploaded to your **Instagram** account using **Selenium automation**.

 ---